Top Best Mergers and Acquisitions (M&A) Books

 - All of the titles have been written by authorities on the subject, and you would also get different perspectives from various sources.

 #9 – Mergers, Acquisitions, Divestitures, and Other Restructurings (Wiley Finance)

 by Paul Pignataro

-This book includes not only mergers and acquisitions, but if you belong to finance domain, it would be a treat for you.
+This book includes mergers and acquisitions, but if you belong to the finance domain, it would be a treat for you.

 Best takeaways from this Best Mergers and Acquisitions book

-- You will get to learn accounting for asset acquisition, asset divestitures and corporate mergers.
+- You will get to learn to account for asset acquisition, asset divestitures, and corporate mergers.

 - This book will also teach you mini-modeling on mergers.